Jami enriches and saves lives impacted by mental illness in the Jewish community.

 Providing education and training, developing collaborative partnerships, reducing stigma and building mutually supportive relationships across the wider community.

-- More than 1,715 people attended over 238 events through our Head Room café ‘mental health on the high street’ support programme
+- 4,145 attendances to 472 events through Head Room’s ‘mental health on the high street’ community programme

-To hear what our service users thought, check out the full results from our latest annual service user survey here.
-We will be running our next survey in Spring 2023.
+To hear what our service users thought, check out the results from our latest annual service-user survey here